Install Docker

 Windows

-Download Docker Desktop from docker.com/products/docker-desktop, or use winget:
+Pull Docker Desktop from docker.com/products/docker-desktop, or let winget do it:

 # install docker desktop on windows